uccmisl/godash/README.md

 Current release version : 2.0

-We kindly ask that should you mention [goDASH](https://github.com/uccmisl/godash) or [goDASHbed](https://github.com/uccmisl/godashbed), or use our code, in your publication, that you would reference the following paper:
+We kindly ask that should you mention [goDASH](https://github.com/uccmisl/godash) or [goDASHbed](https://github.com/uccmisl/godashbed), or use our code, in your publication, that you would reference the following papers:

 D. Raca, M. Manifacier, and J.J.
 Quinlan.  goDASH - GO accelerated HAS framework for rapid prototyping.
 12th International Conference on Quality of Multimedia Experience (QoMEX), Athlone, Ireland.
-26th to 28th May, 2020 [CORA](http://hdl.handle.net/10468/9845 "CORA") (To Appear)
+26th to 28th May, 2020 [CORA](http://hdl.handle.net/10468/9845 "CORA")

+John O’Sullivan, D. Raca, and Jason J. Quinlan.
+Demo Paper: godash 2.0 - The Next Evolution of HAS Evaluation.
+21st IEEE International Symposium On A World Of Wireless, Mobile And Multimedia Networks (IEEE WoWMoM 2020), Cork, Ireland.
+August 31 to September 03, 2020 (To Appear)

 ## Operating System Compatibility